 But Invesco specializes in a uniquely stable and lucrative area of the financial services industry.
 It manages exchange-traded funds (ETFs), most notably the QQQ Trust (a popular NASDAQ-100 Composite ETF).

 This simple but elegant business model has made Invesco a very stable company.
-It trades for less than 90% of book value and has steadily grown its EPS in the last few years.
+It trades at almost its exact book value and has steadily grown its EPS in the last few years.

 Here at Wealth Daily, we don’t settle for the index benchmarks.
 As a new subscriber, you’ll get useful, market-beating analysis like this delivered straight to your inbox every day.